-

 scrollbar

-A graphical object that controls the scrolling of content within a viewing area, regardless of whether the content is fully displayed within the viewing area.
+A graphical object that controls the scrolling of content within a

 search